mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 # Changing the current implementation

-We need to change our implementation in order to make test02 pass (and also test01)
+We need to change our implementation to make test02 pass (and also test01)

 <!-- [Gist Url](https://gist.github.com/mcsee/a770dda356cf209748d20dd44b71f8fc) -->